 List what you have done - most recent work experience first.

 Make sure your work experience is on the first page of your CV.
-This outlines your skills and selling points.
-Additional information should be added later.

 Skills are best described with a list.